Iran's supreme leader: Vienna offers 'not worth looking at'

 Iran previously had said it could use uranium enriched up to 60% for nuclear-powered ships.
 However, the Islamic Republic currently has no such ships in its navy.

-Iran had been enriching up to 20% — and even that was a short technical step to weapons-grade levels.
+Iran had been enriching up to 20% — even that was a short technical step to weapons-grade levels.
+The deal limited Iran's enrichment to 3.76%

-He later posted a letter addressed to IAEA Director-General Rafael Grossi warning against “any adventurism by (the) Israeli regime” against Iranian nuclear sites.
+He later posted a letter addressed to IAEA Director-General Rafael Grossi warning against “any adventurism by (the) Israeli regime” targeting Iranian nuclear sites.

 “The most-recent cowardly act of nuclear terrorism will only strengthen our determination to march forward and to replace all (damaged) centrifuges with even more advanced and sophisticated machines,” Gharibabadi wrote.